-In the summer of 2017, President Trump said he would change guidelines regarding travel to Cuba, but no changes have been implemented as of October 2017.
-The only possible changes would involve individual travelers.
+In the summer of 2017, President Trump said he would change guidelines regarding travel to Cuba.
+Many pages of “new” guidelines have been published, but as a practical matter, very little has changed.
+It is now a little more complicated for individuals to travel to Cuba, but not impossible.
+Group travel guidelines essentially have not changed, and a “group” consists of as few as two people.
 For more information on individual travel, please go to my Cuba Newsletter and scroll down to the article I wrote for December 10, 2016. http://www.jameslewisrn.com/blog